hetslop/hetslop/README.md

 byf:
 - i have bipolar + cptsd and im very insufferable to talk with because i will literally say "huh" and ask you to elaborate many times
 - sexually ambivalent
-- i usually only realize and speak up about my boundaries after i’ve been hurt for a while. it’s not your fault when i bring it up late — i just don’t always know my limits until then. so if i say something makes me uncomfortable, please don’t overthink it or question it, just understand (dont blame urself. its entirely on my fault not to know my own boundaries)

 dni:
 - basic dni criteria